 8.5 Standby Duty Provisions.
 In order to provide coverage for unplanned incidents occurring outside normal working hours the parties agree to the following provisions.
-Nothing in Section 8.5 alters the Employer's right to call employees to respond to emergency situations or modify other rights expressed in Section 4
+Nothing in Section 8.5 alters the Employer's right to call employees to respond to emergency situations or modify other rights expressed in Section 4.

 8.5.1 Voluntary Standby List.
 No more than six (6) volunteer employees shall be included on a list of available employees to receive the first calls for off-hours duty.
 Standby employees are committed to respond to calls promptly and report within thirty (30) minutes.
-Any substitute or required assistant employees not on the standby list that are required to respond to an incident, specifically due to volunteer unavailability, shall receive compensation as stated in subsection (c) below.
+Any substitute or required assistant employees not on the standby list that are required to respond to an incident, specifically due to volunteer unavailability, shall be paid a minimum of two (2) hours at the employee's overtime rate.